DominikN/docs_new/docs/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

-After completing this tutorial you should be able to control motor attached to your CORE2 device, set desired velocity for robot with `geometry_msgs/Twist` message, determine position of your robot using odometry, publish it as a `PoseStamped` message and visualize position of your robot using `rviz`.
+After completing this tutorial you should be able to control motor attached to your CORE2 device, set desired velocity for robot with `geometry_msgs/Twist` message, determine position of your robot using odometry, publish it into `tf` frames or as a `PoseStamped` message and visualize position of your robot using `rviz`.

 ---